 Metal posts are a sleek and modern solution for deck railing.
 They’re made from either stainless steel or aluminum, and they can be treated with a brushed finish or powder coated in a wide variety of colors.

-For outdoor projects, use aluminum posts with a fluoropolymer powder coat.
+For outdoor projects, use aluminum posts with an Endurance Powder Coat.
 If you’re near the coast, 2205 stainless steel posts will provide the most corrosion resistance.

 Get Started by Outlining Your Project

 To plan for your project, make a diagram of the dimensions of your deck.
 You can do this on paper, or by using our design tool, Victor.
 Victor is our online design and quoting app — it will take your sketches and transform them into 3D masterpieces.